GwendolyneFreddy/Infinity-Animations/README-FR.md

 - Made it certain so that subcomponents can't be installed if the main component is not installed (to prevent crashes)
 - Added night hags to the "Distinctive Fiends" component
 - Added ghoul queens to the "Distinctive Undead" component
-- Added white-haired Ellesime to the "More <acronym title="Icewind Dale II">IWD2</acronym> Animations" component
+- Added white-haired Ellesime to the "More IWD2 Animations" component
-- Added lagoon creature to the "More <acronym title="Icewind Dale II">IWD2</acronym> Animations" component
+- Added lagoon creature to the "More IWD2 Animations" component
-- Deprecated tieflings from the cambion/alu-fiend components in favor of the <acronym title="Planescape: Torment">PS:T</acronym> animation component
+- Deprecated tieflings from the cambion/alu-fiend components in favor of the PS:T animation component
 - Corrected skeleton warriors appearing as verbeegs glitch
-- Added Amel animation to <acronym title="Neverwinter Nights">NWN</acronym> component (if <acronym title="Northern Tales of the Sword Coast">NTotSC</acronym> is installed)
+- Added Amel animation to NWN component (if <acronym title="Northern Tales of the Sword Coast">NTotSC</acronym> is installed)
 - Added Humanoid Animation Fixes component
 - Added Moinesse's Avatars component
-- Added More <acronym title="Planescape: Torment">PS:T</acronym> Animations component
+- Added More PS:T Animations component
 - Added <acronym title="Baldur's Gate">BG1</acronym> Character Animations for Saved Games component
 - Added saved game animation fixing component
 - Traified the entire freaking mod by hand for translators (thanks for nothing, <acronym title="Weimer Dialogue Utility">WeiDU</acronym>! &#128541;)